 In the Highlands and Islands there is a rich heritage of Gaelic and strong areas of modern usage.
-Over half of Gaelic speakers live in the Highland counties and Gaelic is spoken by a majority of people in the Comhairle nan Eilean Siar (Western Isles) council area, an area in which Gaelic is historically and traditionally spoken.
+Over half of Gaelic speakers live in the Highland counties and Gaelic is spoken by a majority of people in the Comhairle nan Eilean Siar (Western Isles) council area, an area with particularly strong historical links to the language.
 Research prepared by the Crofting Commission suggests that there is a particularly strong relationship between the proportion of Gaelic speakers and registered crofters across the Highlands and Islands.

 In other areas such as the Central Belt and the Borders, Gaelic is experiencing a revival.
-In contrast, in other areas of the Commission's area of operation - Orkney and Shetland - Gaelic does not have a historical presence and the number of speakers there is correspondingly limited.
+In contrast, in other areas of the Commission's area of operation - Orkney and Shetland - there are not strong historical links with Gaelic and the number of speakers reflects this.